-I have to tell you, if you think that is bad, there are enough side-effects listed under Zoloft to account for just about any disease that’s showing up on TV!
-For example, Zoloft has all the symptoms of IBS (irritable bowel syndrome, ulcerative colitis and Crohns Disease)–all of which are huge in terms of the amount of commercial time they’re getting; there are 22 such commercials in my 6 pages of notes, and I don’t watch that much television!
-Drugs such as Entyvio, Stelara, Linzess and Viberzi are being hailed as a “treatment” for these conditions; so, let’s just, for the fun of it, look up Entyvio:
+But, if you think that’s bad, there are enough side-effects listed under Zoloft to account for almost any disease in the world!
+For example, Zoloft can cause IBS (irritable bowel syndrome, ulcerative colitis and Crohns Disease)–all of which are huge in terms of the commercial time they’re getting on TV; there are 22 such commercials in my 6 pages of notes!
+Drugs such as Entyvio, Stelara, Linzess and Viberzi are being hailed as “treatments” for these conditions; so, let’s just, for the fun of it, look up Entyvio:

-OMG… Dementia!
-Yes, really, Dementia!
+Good lord… Dementia!
+I’m not kidding.
+Yes, really, Dementia!!!!!!
 And as you might have guessed, there were many commercials on TV for … The Alzheimers Association!!!!!
-But not to be outdone by Zoloft, Lyrica also causes “over-active bladder”!
+But not to be outdone by Zoloft, Lyrica also causes “over-active bladder”!!!!

-What else is popular?
+What else is getting a lot of ad time?
 Well, as I’m sure you already know, erectile dysfunction is very popular!
 And yes, Zoloft causes that too!